crystaluniverse/vlib/crystallib/data/paramsparser/readme.md

 # ParamsParser Module Documentation

-The ParamsParser module provides a powerful way to parse and handle parameter strings in V. It's particularly useful for parsing command-line style arguments and key-value pairs from text.
+The ParamsParser module provides a powerful way to parse and handle parameter strings in V.

-## Basic Usage
+It's particularly useful for parsing command-line style arguments and key-value pairs from text.

+## How to get the paramsparser

 ```v
 import freeflowuniverse.crystallib.data.paramsparser